Nikisha Fogo: Career

 Fogo joined the Vienna State Ballet in 2013.
 She was promoted to demi-soloist in 2015 and soloist the following year.
 As a soloist, she danced the principal role in Theme and Variations.
 In 2018, she was chosen to dance the title role in artistic director Manuel Legris's reconstruction of Sylvia, which was also Fogo's first full-length principal role.
 After the performance, Legris promoted Fogo to the rank of principal, the highest rank of the company.
 She went on to dance principal roles in other productions.

-In 2020, it was announced that Fogo will join the San Francisco Ballet, after she had auditioned and took classes when the company was touring in London.
-Helgi Tomasson, the artistic director of the company, said Fogo "has everything I look for in a principal dancer—strong and versatile technique to excel in the classical and contemporary repertoire, beautiful musicality and a profound desire to dance".
+In 2020, it was announced that Fogo would join the San Francisco Ballet, after she had auditioned and took classes when the company was touring in London.
+Artistic Director Helgi Tomasson said Fogo "has everything I look for in a principal dancer — strong and versatile technique to excel in the classical and contemporary repertoire, beautiful musicality, and a profound desire to dance".
 Fogo said one of her reasons for leaving the Vienna State Ballet was Legris' departure from the company.

 Fogo was originally scheduled to relocate to the U.S. in July but had to delay due to the COVID-19 pandemic.
 During this time she danced The Swan in Misty Copeland's fundraiser, Swans for Relief, a response to the pandemic's impact on the dance community, with funds going to participating dancers' companies and other related relief funds.
 She made her San Francisco Ballet debut at the virtual gala in January 2021 with Julian MacKay, also a new principal, and danced the White Swan Pas de Deux from Swan Lake and the Don Quixote Pas de Deux.

 On colorism in ballet, Fogo, who identifies as mixed race/black, has called for better representation of black dancers, though she has said, "It's tricky: I feel really happy that I can represent for the brown ballerinas, but then I look at my skin and I'm the most pale person ever!"

 Selected repertoire

+Fogo's repertoire with the San Francisco Ballet includes: